FastER: On-Demand Entity Resolution in Property Graphs: Conclusion

 \section{Conclusion}

 We introduce FastER, an efficient on-demand entity resolution (ER) approach for property graphs based on Graph Differential Dependencies (GDDs), addressing the six key challenges outlined in Figure 1.
-FastER captures complex graph patterns for high-precision entity matching and employs Progressive Configuration Scheduling (PPS) to incrementally output results and provide real-time feedback.
+FastER captures complex graph patterns for high-precision entity matching and employs Progressive Profile Scheduling (PPS) to incrementally output results and provide real-time feedback.
 To enhance computational efficiency, FastER applies rule-based filtering, reducing candidate entity pairs by a factor of \(10^3\) to \(10^5\), and prioritizes user queries, focusing on user-specified subgraphs to avoid unnecessary computations.
-In dynamic environments, it recalculates only affected portions of the graph, preventing full-scale redundant processing, while pre-filtering matching functions to minimize computational overhead.
 Experimental results demonstrate that FastER significantly outperforms existing ER methods in both processing time and recall.
 Future research could explore advanced filtering techniques for heterogeneous data sources and automated rule selection mechanisms to better handle intra-cluster variations.